-The Offered Bonds are not subject to redemption prior to their applicable initial Tender Dates.
-Each Offered Bond is subject to redemption, at the election of the Authority or as described above under "Redemption Upon Failure to Remarket and Other Events", on its applicable initial Tender Date and on each applicable subsequent Tender Date thereafter (see "Owner's Agreement" regarding waiver of notice of redemption).
-The Redemption Price of any Offered Bond to be so redeemed shall be equal to its principal amount (which is the same as the Tender Price that would be payable).
-Accrued interest to, but excluding, the date of redemption (which is the applicable Tender Date) will be paid upon redemption.
-In selecting the Offered Bonds to be redeemed, the Authority expects to consider such factors as it seems relevant at that time to best achieve its financial and programmatic purposes.
-Such factors may include, but may not be limited to, the interest rates, the maturities, future legislation affecting Tax Exempt Bonds (see "Changes in Federal or State Law and Programs" under "The Single Family Programs" herein) and the impact of federal legislation requiring the redemption of bonds with repayments and prepayments of principal of Mortgage Loans made with or attributable to proceeds of the Offered Bonds (upon the conversion of the interest rates thereon to Fixed Rates) (the "10- Year Rule") on the Offered Bonds then outstanding; however, no assurance can be given as to whether those factors or any other factors will be considered or as to how such factors will be applied in the selection of the Offered Bonds to be redeemed.
+When redeeming Offered Bonds as described in the preceding sections entitled "Special Redemption" and "Optional Redemption", the Authority has complete discretion to select the amount, series (or subseries) and maturities of Offered Bonds to be redeemed.
+In so selecting the Offered Bonds to be redeemed, the Authority expects to consider such factors as it deems relevant at that time to best achieve its financial and programmatic purposes.
+Such factors may include, but need not be limited to, interest rates, maturities, future legislation affecting Tax Exempt Bonds or single family mortgage loan originations (see "Changes in Federal or State Law and Programs" under "The Single Family Programs" herein), and the impact of the 10-Year Rule on the Series BC Bonds then outstanding; however, no assurance can be given as to whether those factors or any other factors will be considered or as to how such factors will be applied in the selection of the Offered Bonds to be redeemed.